dentarg/auth0-blog/_posts/2018-05-09-googleio-summary-day-one.markdown

 ## Conclusion

 Google I/O, Day 1 was incredible.
 These major announcements are signs that AI is the future.
 Software is eating the world.
 Already looking forward to **#Day2** and the fresh inspiring moments it will bring along with it!

+{% include tweet_quote.html quote_text="These major announcements are signs that AI is the future.
+Software is eating the world." %}

 If you were around for _#GoogleIO - Day 1_, let me know the announcements and talks that inspired you in the comment section. 😃